CinthiaOchoa/WEB-102-PROJECT2/README.md

 [Video Walkthrough](https://imgur.com/a/a7CrSbT.gif)

 ## Notes

-Some of the main challenges were:
-- Getting the card to properly flip back to the front after changing to a new card
-- Styling and aligning elements to be mobile-friendly and visually centered
-- Making sure the card flip animation didn’t glitch with conditional rendering
-- Creating a smooth user experience when showing image + country first, and then city
+Challenges included implementing fuzzy matching for user input and synchronizing card flip state with guess submission and navigation buttons.
+Styling the flip animation and ensuring responsive layout were also key focus areas.

 ## License

-    Copyright 2025 Cinthia Ochoa
+    Copyright 2025 Cinthia Ochoa Torre

-    Licensed under the Apache License, Version 2.0 (the "License");
+    Licensed under the Apache License, Version 2.0 (the \"License\");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at

         http://www.apache.org/licenses/LICENSE-2.0

-    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an \"AS IS\" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.